No Products in the Cart

 One particular compound that works incredibly well with Hyaluronic Acid is Panthenol, which is also known as Vitamin B5.

 When used in skin care, Vitamin B5 doubles up the effects hyaluronic acid provides, by acting as a soothing, softening, and anti-irritant agent.
-It’s also an emulsifier, which means that it spreads evenly over the skin, giving complete coverage across the face.

 Unsurprisingly, the dynamic duo that is Hyaluronic Acid and Vitamin B5 has become a favourite among skin care enthusiasts.
 Hyaluronic Acid is often described as one of the most vital molecules involved in skin moisture, with an impressive capacity to bind and retain water molecules, helping keep skin looking healthy, full, and bright.